 It's important to know the symptoms of worms in cats so you can identify these pesky parasites, then treat your feline friend.
-Symptoms associated worms depend on the type of worm your cat has.
+Symptoms associated with worms depend on the type of worm your cat has.
 You'll notice some of the same symptoms appear with different types of worms, which is why a vet must identify the exact type of worms a cat has in order to provide the right de-worming treatment.

-Roundworms (Toxocara cati, Toxascaris leonine) are one of the most common parasites with which your cat may come in contact.
-They are two to four inches long, are usually a milky white or tan color, and have tapered ends.
-Your cat passes them either through vomiting or in his or her stool, and they look like spaghetti.
+Roundworms (Toxocara cati, Toxascaris leonina) are one of the most common parasites with which your cat may come in contact.
+They are 3 to 6 inches long, are usually a milky white or tan color, and have tapered ends.
+Your cat passes them either through vomiting or in their stool, and they look like spaghetti.

 The presence of roundworms can cause a cat to: